rjray/bookmarkos-tools/METRICS.md

 11. Largest folder size
 12. Average folder size

-Elements 3-8 are only calculated when there is a second (basis) data-set to compare the focus data-set with.
+Items 3-8 are only calculated when there is a second (basis) data-set to compare the focus data-set with.

 ### Bookmarks Metrics